-Celiac disease, also known as gluten intolerance, is a digestive condition caused by an abnormal immune response to the consumption of gluten, a protein typically found in bread, pasta, cookies, pizza crust and other similar foods.
+Celiac disease, also known as gluten intolerance, is a digestive condition that affects 3 million Americans.
+It is caused by an abnormal immune response to the consumption of gluten, a protein typically found in bread, pasta, cookies, pizza crust and other similar foods.
 When people with celiac disease eat these foods, the result is often stomach pain, bloating and diarrhea.

 "The symptoms of celiac disease are shared with a number of other conditions like Crohn's disease, irritable bowel syndrome and anemia," says Dr. Errol Korn, a gastroenterologist affiliated with Sharp Chula Vista Medical Center.
 "While it can often be difficult to diagnose celiac disease, a correct diagnosis is vital."

 Celiac disease can develop anytime from infancy to adulthood.
 Women should especially be aware of the symptoms, as celiac disease can lead to complications with fertility and pregnancy.

 Research has shown that those who suffer from certain conditions, regardless of gender, are at greater risk.
 These include:

 If you suspect celiac disease, ask your doctor for a blood test, called the TTG antibody test.
 The disease often has genetic implications, so family members of celiac patients should be especially mindful of being tested.

 During this test, your doctor will take a tissue sample from your small intestine and measure its antibodies to a protein called tissue transglutaminase (TTG), found naturally in the body.
 Roughly 90 percent of the time, if the biopsy shows elevated levels of these antibodies, a diagnosis of celiac disease is confirmed.

 Although celiac disease has no cure, it can be effectively managed through diet.
 Adopting a gluten-free diet is the most popular strategy for combating celiac disease.

 Gluten-free means avoiding all foods containing gluten, including the following: